yliess86/PhDThesis/thesis.md

 ![$256 \times 256$ image processed into $32 \times 32$ patches with a no overlap.
 Each patch can be processed by a +cnn or a +mlp after flattening and their embedding used in a Transformer network which is thus called a [+vit]{.full}](./figures/core_nn_patches.svg){#fig:core_nn_patches}

 **Vision Transformers:** The success of the Transformer architecture [@vaswani_2017] in the +nlp community has pushed the +cv community to explore how one can use this kind of [+nn]{.plural} for vision tasks.
-It turns out that by expressing images as sequences of patches, $n \times n$ image blocks (see @core_nn_patches), and embedding them, transformers can exceed the performance of a +cnn for classification [@dosovitskiy_2020], but also present emerging faculties resulting from the use of self-attention such as segmentation and saliency maps [@caron_2021].
+It turns out that by expressing images as sequences of patches, $n \times n$ image blocks (see @fig:core_nn_patches), and embedding them, transformers can exceed the performance of a +cnn for classification [@dosovitskiy_2020], but also present emerging faculties resulting from the use of self-attention such as segmentation and saliency maps [@caron_2021].
 This architecture is referred to as a +vit.

-**MNIST Classifier:**
-...
+**MNIST Classifier:** Let us reconsider the +mnist classification toy example and train a +vit classifier.
+We first define the `MultiHeadAttention` module responsible for computing the attention maps and applying them to a sequence of image embedding patches.
+It is common practice to remove the bias from the linear projections (`Linear`) as the layer normalization (`LayerNorm`) already learn how to shift the distribution.

 ```python
 from torch.nn import (Linear, Module)